gerrod3/BuildGT/README.md

-# BuildGT Smart Traffic Sensor
+# HeadsUp Smart Traffic Sensor
 To use the program, run `main.py` on a Raspberry Pi.

 This program uses OpenCV for image recognition.